Tuesday, June 13, 2023

 The above is almost the very opposite of what is now presented by the Jehovah's Witnesses' Watchtower.
 The article speaks of treating other Christians as “brethren” in Christ, even if they do not agree with “our” convictions.
 The article speaks against setting up a creed as being a standard for accepting each other as “brethren”.

-Additionally, we will also point out that at various times, even many who profess to be "Bible Students" have set up a standard beyond what is written for acceptance of association of fellow believers, such as the idea that one has to accept Brother Russell as the faithful and wise servant or accept certain teachings -- beyond the fundamentals -- of Russell or the teachings of some other "leader" as a basis for fellowship.
+Additionally, we will also point out that at various times, even many who profess to be “Bible Students” have set up a standard beyond what is written for acceptance of association of fellow believers.
+Some have set for the idea that one has to accept Brother Russell as the faithful and wise servant or accept certain teachings -- beyond the fundamentals -- of Russell or the teachings of some other “leader” as a basis for fellowship.
 While Russell preached against such, sectarianism has many times prevailed even among the Bible Students.

 "The six volumes of SCRIPTURE STUDIES are not intended to supplant the Bible....
 It is for each one to think for himself, however, and to guide his conduct in every way accordingly....
 We should say, "I will not take it because these studies say so; I wish to see what the Bible says."
 And so we would study the Scriptures in the light of these SCRIPTURE STUDIES; we would prove every point, or disprove it, as the case might be.
 We would be satisfied with nothing less than a thorough investigation of the Bible from this standpoint... because the Scriptures are the standard....
 'SCRIPTURE STUDIES' NOT A SUBSTITUTE FOR THE BIBLE." -- Watch Tower, September 15, 1910, page 298.